Why Does Fido Love to Leap? Understanding Your Dog's Jumping Instinct

 After all, isn't the ultimate joy of a fetch game, not just in the throwing, but in the shared thrill of the chase?

-Having touched upon how to encourage your dog's good behavior and discourage jumping, we turn our attention to a daily checklist to ensure regular training.
+Now that we've discussed how to maintain your dog's good behavior and discourage jumping, let's look at a daily checklist to ensure consistent training.

 Well done on completing your daily checklist!
 Now, let's test your understanding of the training techniques with a fun quiz.